mmhqs/flutter-interface/README.md

 * `/code` - Contains all the source code for the Flutter application.
 * `/docs` - Contains the documentation used as a basis.
 * `/screenshots` - Contains screenshots and visual demonstrations of the project.

+## 📄 Report
+A brief report is available [here](/docs/report.md).
+This report covers the implementation of a professional multi-screen UI using Material Design 3, the development of a complete form with validation, and the key challenges and learnings from this phase.